IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_version.html.markdown

 Review the argument references that you can specify for your resource.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
-If domain_id is provided request will be made at zone/domain level else request will be made at instance level.
+If domain_id is provided the request will be made at the zone/domain level otherwise the request will be made at the instance level.
-- `ruleset_id` - (Required, String) Id of the ruleset.
+- `ruleset_id` - (Required, String) ID of the ruleset.
-- `ruleset_version` - (Required, String) Version of the Ruleset to be deleted.
+- `ruleset_version` - (Required, String) Version of the ruleset to be deleted.

 ## Import
 The `ibm_cis_rulesets_version` resource is imported by using the ID.
-The ID is formed from the ruleset version, the ruleset ID, the domain ID of the domain and the CRN (Cloud Resource Name) concatenated using a `:` character.
+The ID is formed from the ruleset version, the ruleset ID, the domain ID of the domain and the Cloud Resource Name (CRN) concatenated using a `:` character.

-The domain ID and CRN is located on the **overview** page of the internet services instance of the domain heading of the console, or by using the `ibm cis` command line commands.
+The domain ID and CRN are located on the **Overview** page of the Internet Services instance of the domain heading of the console, or by using the `ibm cis` CLI commands.

 - **Ruleset Version** is a string of the form: `10`.

-- **Ruleset ID** is a 32 digit character string of the form: `489d96f0da6ed76251b475971b097205c`.
+- **Ruleset ID** is a 32-digit character string of the form: `489d96f0da6ed76251b475971b097205c`.

-- **Domain ID** is a 32 digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`.
+- **Domain ID** is a 32-digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`.

-- **CRN** is a 120 digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`.
+- **CRN** is a 120-digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`.

 **Syntax**